DS-100/sp23/syllabus.md

 <a name = 'prerequisites'></a>
 ### Prerequisites

-While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites. **Prerequisites will be enforced in this class.
+While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites. **Prerequisites will be enforced in Data 100.
 It is your responsibility to know the material in the prerequisites.** The instructors do not have the authority to waive these requirements.
-You should fill out the [Enrollment Exception Form](https://data.berkeley.edu/academics/undergraduate-programs/courses/fall-2022-classes-enrollment-info) managed by CDSS to request an exception.
+Undergraduates should fill out the [Enrollment Exception Form](https://data.berkeley.edu/academics/undergraduate-programs/courses/fall-2022-classes-enrollment-info) managed by CDSS to request an exception.

 - **Foundations of Data Science**: [Data 8](http://data8.org) covers much of the material in Data 100 but at an introductory level.
 Data8 provides basic exposure to python programming and working with tabular data as well as visualization, statistics, and machine learning.
 - **Computing**: _The Structure and Interpretation of Computer Programs_ ([CS 61A](http://cs61a.org)) or _Computational Structures in Data Science_ ([CS 88](https://cs88-website.github.io)).
 These courses provide additional background in python programming (e.g., for loops, lambdas, debugging, and complexity) that will enable Data 100 to focus more on the concepts in Data Science and less on the details of programming in python.
 - **Math**: _Linear Algebra_ (Math 54, [EE 16A](https://eecs16a.org/), or Stat 89A): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms. <b>This may be satisfied concurrently to Data 100.</b>

+Please consult the [Resources](../resources) page for additional resources for reviewing prerequisite material.

+**Textbook**: There is no official textbook for Data 100 this semester; in its stead, we will provide course notes that will be released with the respective lectures.

 <br>